 - The issue may involve ECM related issues, like Trouble with the CVT, first inboard, second inboard, or third inboard gear shift and/or transmission

 - If you observe any of the above symptoms, you should take immediate action and take your car to the nearest authorized service center.

 The car might exhibit multiple other symptoms in addition to the above-mentioned ones.
 If this occurs, your car’s computer or engine control module (ECM) is probably failing.

 Sometimes, car computers can be overloaded and can fail without any notice.
 When the car computer fails, it can leave you stranded.
 Keep an eye on the car computer, so that you can know when it is close to an overload.

-It is wise to backup your car computer periodically.
-And, in order to backup your car computer, you must reset it.
-This allows you to free up the unnecessary information in the computer.
+It is wise to back up your car computer periodically.
+And, in order to back up your car computer, you must reset it.
+This allows you to free up the unnecessary information on the computer.

 Is resetting your car computer safe?
 Yes, resetting your car computer won’t lead to any breakdown.
 You’ll only be erasing certain portions of the car’s memory, not the memory for the entire vehicle.

 Two Ways to Reset Your Car’s Computer or ECM